FloAvis/Masterthesis_TabPFN_HIV/README.md

 * Statistics
-  * scripts for the evaluation of the predictions can be found under statistics/
+  * the script for the evaluation of the predictions can be found under statistics/
-  * They consist of jupyter notebooks with the evaluations
+  * It consists of jupyter notebooks with the evaluations

 * Helper functions: